European-XFEL/EXtra-foam/docs/tutorial_data_flow.rst

 After the data from different sources are aligned, they will be serialized and streamed using ZeroMQ_.
-This process is performed inside the *PipeToZeroMQ* device, which is also known as "Karabo bridge". **karaboFAI** makes use of the karabo-bridge-py_, which is the client of the "Karabo bridge", to receive and deserialize the data.
+This process is performed inside the *PipeToZeroMQ* device, which is also known as "Karabo bridge". **EXtra-foam** makes use of the karabo-bridge-py_, which is the client of the "Karabo bridge", to receive and deserialize the data.

 .. image:: images/data_flow.png